cube3power/atsd/portals/freemarker.md

 Returns a string collection.

-Tag values for metric, entity, and tagKey.
+Tag values for metric, entity, and `tagKey`.
 `[, hours]` is an optional parameter, which specifies the time interval (in hours) for searching unique tag values.
 The default interval is 24 hours.

 ```freemarker